codama-idl/codama/packages/visitors-core/README.md

 // ^ undefined
 ```

-Visiting a node with this visitor does nothing and causes no side effect.
+Visiting a node with this visitor does nothing and causes no side effects.
 However, it can be a great starting point for creating new visitors by extending certain visiting functions of the `voidVisitor`.

 ### `staticVisitor`